 Simple steps for effective capacity planning in your agency

-Everyone is in charge of capacity planning
+Everyone is in Charge of Resource Planning

 Example 1: a vacation that had a surprising business impact

 Bob and his wife, Allison, decide to spend all of June in Europe with a camper van.
-His Summer vacation reveals in the timeline that there's an opportunity for Caroline to step in to do some of his work in May and June, get onboarded to the project, and when most of the team is away in July, Bob has nice pile of work waiting for him.
+Bob's Summer vacation reveals in the timeline that there's an opportunity for Caroline to step in to do some of his work in May and June, get onboarded to the project, and when most of the team is away in July, Bob has nice pile of work waiting for him.
 The Product Owner had actually been a little bit worried if there will be a completely unproductive break.
 No sir!

 Both Caroline and Bob make most of the Summer months and the client is pleased to know that they have the option to welcome Caroline full-time to the team in August/September if necessary.